-- 1. Kansas maintains a list of eligible surplus lines insurers (see Other Comments section #1). - 2.
-Kansas does not have a Surplus Lines Association. - 3.
+1. Kansas maintains a list of eligible surplus lines insurers (see Other Comments section #1).

+- 2. Kansas does not have a Surplus Lines Association. - 3.
 Kansas does not have an Export List. - 4.
 Kansas does have an industrial insured exemption for captive insurers only (see Appendix C) and also recognizes the NRRA Exempt Commercial Purchaser exemption unless or until SLIMPACT rules are issued. - 5.
-Surplus lines tax: 6%, payable by broker. - 6.
-Kansas has enacted Legislation in 2015 rescinding its participation in SLIMPACT. - 7.
-Kansas does not allow domestic surplus lines insurers in the state.
+Surplus lines tax: 6%, payable by broker (Note: Effective January 1, 2024, the surplus lines tax will be reduced to 3%). - 6.
+Kansas has enacted Legislation in 2015 rescinding its participation in SLIMPACT. - Kansas does not allow domestic surplus lines insurers in the state.